Ba3py/Team-Pushpak-Hackathon/README.md

  • Enhance clinical decision-making for better patient outcomes.
  • Increase efficiency in endoscopy procedures, allowing healthcare professionals to dedicate more time to patient care.

+#Intel One API AIAnalytics toolkit:
+The mian goal of our project was to fine-tune  an object classification model using our custom datsets.
+The aim was for the model to classify endoscopic images into high risk and low risk varices with accuracy.
+The use of AI Analytics Toolkit